WHAT IS VOIP CABLING AND HOW CAN IT BENEFIT YOUR BUSINESS?

 What is VoIP and why is it becoming so popular with businesses?
 Let’s look at the advantages that make it so attractive.

 The Voice Over Internet Protocol, commonly known as VoIP, is a technology that delivers phone service over the same data network as your internet service or local area network.
-Instead of needing one network to connect your computers to each other and the internet and a completely separate network for your phone system VoIP allow you to use the same network for your phones and eliminates the needs for a dedicated phone network/wiring.
+Instead of needing one network to connect your computers to each other and the internet, and a completely separate network for your phone system, VoIP allows you to use the same network for your phones and eliminates the need for a dedicated phone network/wiring.